 - ਮਨੂਆ ਡੋਲੈ ਦੂਤ ਸੰਗਤਿ ਮਿਲਿ ਸੋ ਪਾਏ ਜੋ ਕਿਛੁ ਕੀਨਾ ਹੇ ॥੭॥: Keeping company with passions (lust, anger, greed, etc.), the mind wavers; and obtains (the fruit – ਫਲ) of its actions. ||7|| (sggs 1028).

 Whatever the mind thinks of, the organs of action strive to materialize.
-Hence, again, the mind is Karma (action).
-When such action comes to an end, the mind also comes to an end.
+Hence, again, the mind is Karma (action). — the two are like the flower and its scent.
+Before it is projected as action it arises in the mind.
+Hence, actions are the louder expressions of thoughts.
+When such actions come to an end, the mind also comes to an end (ceasing of desires, thoughts-stuff, imaginations, fancies, Phurne).

-When the mind ceases to be, there is no action!
-Such mind is called “conquered, annihilated, killed…” mind in the Gurbani.
+When the mind’s wanderings stop (wanderings of lust, anger, greed, attachment, pride, enviousness, falsehood, jealousy, stubbornness…), there is no action!
+Such mind is called “conquered, annihilated, killed…”, or “frozen” in the Gurbani.
 Conquering the mind or the world (Jagat or Sansaar) simply means to go beyond one’s own worldly consciousness or material nature (i.e., Manmukh-nature, Saakat-nature, Mayadhaaree-nature…).
-In other words, when the mind sees itself as Jot-Saroop, the material world (Jagg or Jagat) is said to have been conquered!
-This victory brings Eternal Bliss (Aanand), Peace, Happiness, release from the reactionary actions…
+In other words, when the mind sees itself as Jot-Saroop, the material world (Jagg or Jagat, Maya, Bhav Saagar) is said to have been conquered!
+This victory brings Bliss (Aanand), Sukh (Sukh Saagar, Peace, Happiness, Joy), release from the reactionary actions…

 - ਮਨੁ ਜੀਤੇ ਜਗੁ ਜੀਤਿਆ ਜਾਂ ਤੇ ਬਿਖਿਆ ਤੇ ਹੋਇ ਉਦਾਸੁ ॥੨॥: Conquering the mind is (as if) the world is conquered, (because, only by conquering the mind, one can remain) detached from Maya. (sggs 1103).